-- Critical Habitats.
-Project activities in areas of critical habitats are prohibited, unless: (a) there are no predicted measurable adverse impacts on the critical habitat that could impair its ability to function; (b) there is no predicted reduction in the population of any recognized endangered or critically endangered species; and (c) any impacts are mitigated.
+- 22. Critical Habitats.
+Project activities in areas of critical habitats are prohibited, unless: - (a) There are no predicted measurable adverse impacts on the critical habitat that could impair its ability to function; - (b) There is no predicted reduction in the population of any recognized endangered or critically endangered species; and - (c) Any impacts are mitigated.

 If the Project is located within a legally protected area, implement additional programs to promote and enhance the conservation objectives of the protected area.
-Ensure that the Project also complies with any applicable national laws and regulations. - Natural Habitats.
+Ensure that the Project also complies with any applicable national laws and regulations.

+- 23. Natural Habitats.
 If the Project has to be implemented in an area of natural habitats, ensure there will be no significant conversion or degradation; and if feasible alternatives are not available, ensure that: (a) the Project's overall benefits substantially outweigh the environmental costs; and (b) any conversion or degradation is appropriately mitigated through measures acceptable to the Bank.
-Ensure that these criteria are applied when proposed actions under the Project could potentially cause deforestation or conversion of natural forests. - Protected Areas.
+Ensure that these criteria are applied when proposed actions under the Project could potentially cause deforestation or conversion of natural forests. - 24.
+Protected Areas.
 Where the Project occurs within or has the potential to adversely affect an area that is legally protected or internationally recognized or designated for protection, identify and assess these potentially adverse impacts and apply the mitigation hierarchy so as to avoid, or when avoidance is not possible, to mitigate those adverse impacts that would compromise the integrity, conservation objectives or biodiversity importance of the area.
-Ensure that the Project also complies with any applicable national laws and regulations relating to protected areas. - Sustainability of Land and Water Use.
+Ensure that the Project also complies with any applicable national laws and regulations relating to protected areas. - 25.
+Sustainability of Land and Water Use.
 Assess the sustainability of land and water use in the area of the Project and in immediately adjacent areas.
 Where feasible, locate the Project, particularly if it involves land clearing, on land that is already converted or highly degraded, provided that any resulting Involuntary Resettlement is limited and meets the requirements for an abbreviated resettlement plan, as provided for in ESS 2.
-Consider co-locating infrastructure investments such as pipelines, transmission lines and roads, when possible, to minimize land requirements.
-Review risks and impacts to the quantity, quality and ecology of surface and groundwater resources, including the use of environmental flow studies as appropriate.
-Include examination of risks and impacts to coastal and marine resources, where relevant. - Precautionary Approach.
+Consider colocating infrastructure investments such as pipelines, transmission lines and roads, when possible, to minimize land requirements.
+Review risks to and impacts on the quantity, quality and ecology of surface and groundwater resources, including the use of environmental flow studies as appropriate.
+Include examination of risks to and impacts on coastal and marine resources, where relevant. - 26.
+Precautionary Approach.
 Use a precautionary approach to anticipate, prevent or minimize negative Project impacts on the environment, including the development and management of renewable natural resources.
-Where there is a significant risk of negative impacts, promptly adopt measures to avoid or minimize such impacts even if full scientific certainty regarding the optimal measure is lacking. - Pollution Prevention.
-Apply pollution prevention and control technologies and practices under the Project consistent with international good practice as reflected in internationally recognized standards, such as the World Bank Group's Environmental, Health and Safety Guidelines (EHSGs).
-Adopt clean production processes and good energy efficiency practices.
-Avoid pollution, or, when avoidance is not possible, minimize or control the intensity or load of pollutant emissions and discharges, including direct and indirect greenhouse gas emissions.
-Minimize and manage waste generation and release of hazardous materials from production, transportation, handling and storage.
-Avoid the use of hazardous materials subject to international bans or phase outs.
-Purchase, use and manage pesticides based on integrated pest management and integrated vector management approaches, and reduce reliance on synthetic chemical pesticides.
+Where there is a significant risk of negative impacts, promptly adopt measures to avoid or minimize such impacts even if full scientific certainty regarding the optimal measure is lacking.